Boundary Violations: Personal

-- enter into a close personal or sexual relationship with a patient or any person with whom a patient has a significant interdependent relationship (e.g., parent, guardian, child or significant other);
+- enter into a close personal relationship with a patient or any person with whom a patient has a significant interdependent relationship (e.g., parent, guardian, child or significant other);

-- socialize or communicate with a patient for the purpose of pursuing a close personal or sexual relationship; or
+- socialize or communicate with a patient for the purpose of pursuing a close personal relationship; or

-- terminate a physician-patient relationship for the purpose of pursuing a close personal or sexual relationship.
+- terminate a physician-patient relationship for the purpose of pursuing a close personal relationship.

-- A regulated member must not enter into a close personal or sexual relationship with a former patient unless:
+- A regulated member must not enter into a close personal relationship with a former patient unless:

 - the regulated member has never provided the patient with psychotherapeutic treatment;